 The first book I ever read on screenwriting, like so many of you, was Blake Snyder’s Save the Cat.
-Say what you will, but he so clearly breaks down every element of a film that I quickly found myself watching movies and calling the beats aloud.
+Say what you will, but he so clearly breaks down every element of a film that I quickly found myself watching movies and calling the Blake Snyder beat sheet aloud.
 This is particularly annoying to my boyfriend, because I already react aloud through the entire movie, and now I have even more to say!
-But I’m learning (learning the beats, not learning to be quiet).
+But I’m learning (learning the Save the Cat beat sheet, not learning to be quiet).

-You’ll need to understand each of Snyder’s 15 beats, summarized below if you’re going to beat the beat sheet bingo game.
+You’ll need to understand each of Blake Snyder’s 15 beats, summarized below, if you’re going to beat the beat sheet bingo game.
 Bonus points if you can call the breaks between act one, two, and three!

-All credit for the beats below go to the late Blake Snyder:
+All credit for the Save the Cat beat sheet below goes to the late Blake Snyder:

 - Opening Image

 Start with a strong image that will set the tone, look, and feel of the story.